gromacs/gromacs/docs/user-guide/mdp-options.rst

 Electric fields
-^^^^^^^^^^^^^^^

-.. mdp:: E-x; E-y; E-z

-   If you want to use an electric field in a direction, enter 3 numbers after the appropriate E-direction, the first number: the number of cosines, only 1 is implemented (with frequency 0) so enter 1, the second number: the strength of the electric field in V nm^-1, the third number: the phase of the cosine, you can enter any number here since a cosine of frequency zero has no phase.

-.. mdp:: E-xt; E-yt; E-zt
+.. mdp:: electric-field-x ; electric-field-y ; electric-field-z

-   Here you can specify a pulsed alternating electric field.
-The field has the form of a gaussian laser pulse:
+   Here you can specify an electric field that optionally can be alternating and pulsed.
+The general expression for the field has the form of a gaussian laser pulse:

    E(t) = E0 exp ( -(t-t0)^2/(2 sigma^2) ) cos(omega (t-t0))

-   For example, the four parameters for direction x are set in the three fields of :mdp:`E-x; E-y; E-z` and :mdp:`E-xt; E-yt; E-zt` like
+   For example, the four parameters for direction x are set in the three fields of :mdp:`electric-field-x` (and similar for y and z) like

-   E-x  = 1 E0 0

-   E-xt = omega t0 sigma
+   electric-field-x  = E0 omega t0 sigma

    In the special case that sigma = 0, the exponential term is omitted and only the cosine term is used.
+If also omega = 0 a static electric field is applied.

    More details in Carl Caleman and David van der Spoel: Picosecond Melting of Ice by an Infrared Laser Pulse - A Simulation Study